Privacy policy

 • 1.5) The controller takes the protection of your personal data very seriously.
 The controller therefore treats your personal data confidentially and in accordance with the applicable data protection regulations, in particular the GDPR and the Austrian Data Protection Act ("DSG").

-• 1.6) In this privacy policy you will find information on the data processing activities carried out.
-The terms laid down in the GDPR are used accordingly.
-For better comprehensibility, you will find the most important terms according to their legal definition below:
+• 1.6) In this privacy policy you will find information on the data processing carried out.
+The terms laid down in the GDPR are used.
+For better comprehensibility, you will find below the most important terms according to their legal definition

 • Processing: Any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.